Christopher P. Monkhouse family papers

 Photographs found interspersed with personal and professional papers were sleeved and left in place.
 These can be found throughout the collection.
 Prints acquired or collected for CPM’s research purposes are housed in clearly marked locations and have not been sleeved.
 Series 6 houses the majority of the collection’s photographs.

-Architectural drawings of CPM’s Machiasport, Me. property were separated and housed in the Riverside flat files; additional location information can be found in the sub-series 1.2 scope and content note.
+Architectural drawings of CPM’s Machiasport, Me. property were separated and housed in the Merrill Collections Center flat files; additional location information can be found in the sub-series 1.2 scope and content note.
 A collection of architectural drawing facsimiles depicting British hotels, clubs, and city plans related to CPM's research in the 1970s were inventoried but not retained.
 The inventory can be found in Box 32/Folder 4, and is also housed on the MHS server.
 Other oversize material is housed in Boxes 87 and 88.

 Digital files were migrated to MHS servers from CDs and thumb drives and are available upon request.
 The original media formats are housed in Box 89, and will be retained until 2043, per institutional retention schedules.